Guest Post by Chris Long*

 Whether you need to chop vegetables, dice onions or slice bread, a cutting board made out of bamboo is not only functional, it’s pretty to look at and currently popular in kitchen décor.
 There are options with colorful, non-slip silicon edges like the ones pictured above by Lipper International, available in bright blue, red and yellow!
 Keep your bamboo cutting board care natural.

 Since bamboo is part of the reed family, it is fast-growing and quickly renewable.
-At the same time, it is actually considered “harder” than wood and that is why it makes such an excellent construction material for everything from floors to cabinets to countertops and everything on top of those counters.
+At the same time, it is actually considered “harder” than wood and that is why it makes such an excellent construction material like these Sealant Finishing Tools here which used for everything from floors to cabinets to countertops and everything on top of those counters.

 With bamboo cutting boards, regular oiling is required to keep them in tip-top shape (much like their wood counterparts) and to prevent them from splintering.
 They are only somewhat porous (unlike their woody cousins that will soak up anything they can) but they should never be fully submerged in water, so keep them out of the sink and the dishwasher.

 For general care and cleaning, follow these steps: